hjhamala/graalvm-clojure-lambda-tests/README.md

 docker build -t graal-build-img .
 ````

+Create API gateway by running
+<pre>./update-aws.sh</pre>
-Create API gateways by running update-aws.sh script in the application directories.
+script in the application directories.

+After the update script has run it prints the uri for testing the endpoint.
+Script also create endpoint.uri an latest.tag files
+which are used by the testing scripts.

-Run the tests with using test.sh script.
+Run the test with
+<pre>./test.sh</pre>.

+The tests work by updating the function code with the latest tag.
+This causes Lambda to cold start
+the next invocation.
+Curl is used to measure time for the cold start and result is written to cold.txt in format *http-code,time-in-seconds*.
+Then the script makes five consecutive calls to the Lambda and writes the results to warm.txt.
+Use your preferred way to calculate statistics
+from the files.